 How you can use this P-ATO

-Any federal agency can use the cloud.gov P-ATO as part of the ATO for an agency system built on cloud.gov, which substantially reduces the effort required to give that system an ATO.
-If you’re interested in this, you can request the P-ATO documentation package from FedRAMP (the Package ID for that form is F1607067912).
+If you want to use cloud.gov, request the P-ATO documentation package from FedRAMP (the Package ID for that form is F1607067912).
 You can also view the FedRAMP Marketplace page for cloud.gov.

-For a quick summary, you can download the Control Implementation Summary + Customer Responsibility Matrix (.xlsx), which lists whether each Low and Moderate security control is handled by cloud.gov, shared responsibility, or customer responsibility.
+The Control Implementation Summary + Customer Responsibility Matrix (.xlsx) is a quick summary of each Low and Moderate security control and whether it is handled by cloud.gov, shared responsibility, or customer responsibility.